rosstimson/padrino-book/01-03-installing-ruby-with-rbenv.md

     $ git clone git://github.com/sstephenson/ruby-build.git

-If you now run `rbenv install` you can see all the different Ruby version you can install and use for different Ruby projects.
+If you now run `rbenv install` you can see all the different Ruby versions you can install and use for different Ruby projects.
 We are going to install `ruby 1.9.3-p392`: